vasilvas99/bunch1s_f2py/README.md

 # Concept notes

-We re-format the right-hand-sides to be compatible with the .f90 (Fortan-90) standart as it's more flexible with formatting and automated formatters and linters (fprettify) exist that make the source code more readable and maintable.
+We re-format the right-hand-sides to be compatible with the .f90 (Fortan-90) standart as it's more flexible with formatting and automated formatters and linters (fprettify) exist that make the source code more readable and maintainable.